When God Seems to Bless an Abuser’s Ministry: Wrestling with Miracles, Ministry, and Hidden Harm in the Home

 God Is Patient with Sinners—But He Is Also Just

-I know how easy it can be to confuse ministry “fruit” and results with God’s approval.
+As I mentioned earlier, I understand how easy it can be to confuse ministry “fruit” and results with God’s approval.

-But here’s the thing: yes, David was still king after his affair with Bathsheba.
-But there were consequences:
+But here’s the bottom line: yes, David was still king after his affair and raping Bathsheba.
+But there were deep and dire consequences:

-His family was marked by dysfunction and violence.
+• His family was marked by dysfunction and violence from that point forward.

-Though Solomon’s judgment came after his death—it came nonetheless:
+And though Solomon’s judgment came after his death—it did come:

 So while God is patient and full of grace, He does not overlook sin—especially sin committed by spiritual leaders.
 And neither should we.